Avoid These 11 Content Practices That Make Your Brand Seem Cheap OnlineIs Your Brand Making the Right Impression?

 - Rely on an informal, unwritten content strategy.
 Many businesses are still putting off content strategy creation.
 The next time you meet to discuss your strategy, put it in writing.
 Every team member needs access to the big-picture goals, editorial calendars, and post guidelines.
 Like writing down what you eat in a journal, developing a formal content strategy will improve your follow-through.
 Use your audience personas, value proposition, current analytics, and customer surveys to set some measurable benchmarks in a written document.

-- Take some risks.
+- Forget to take some risks.
 Avoiding risk is just as risky as taking a risk – that’s a lot of risk!
 To meet your audience’s needs, you have to demonstrate a willingness to put your brand out there.
 Try a new social media platform, come up with an out-of-the-box campaign, or film some of your coworkers for a candid video.
 Do something different every month to keep growing instead of fizzling out.
 You can’t afford to wait until someone else succeeds.
 By then, it will be too late.

 - Go too digital.
 Traditional marketing is not dead; it just looks different today.
 If your company is spending all its time online, you could miss some powerful billboard, marquee, and print opportunities.
 Use digital, especially mobile, content to drive people to your brand, and then cement that exposure with real world messaging.
 Content extends from the screen to the page.